techknowledgist/tgist-classifiers/00-readme.txt

 4. creating a model

-Takes a makkert file, creates vector file and the model.
-Vector files are deleted once th emodel is created.
+Takes a mallet file and creates a vector file and the model.
+Vector files are deleted once the model is created.

 $ python create_model OPTIONS